heutelbeck/sapl-demos/remote-pdp/README.md

 This demo shows how to connect to a remote SAPL Policy Decision Point (PDP) server without any framework support like Spring Boot.
 It demonstrates:

-- Connecting to a SAPL Server using HTTP or RSocket
+- Connecting to a SAPL Server using HTTP
 - Single and multi-authorization subscriptions
 - The `RemotePolicyDecisionPoint.builder()` API